Chilton Investment Co. LLC Acquires 10,737 Shares of Union Pacific Co. (NYSE:UNP)

 The company also recently announced a quarterly dividend, which will be paid on Thursday, September 30th.
 Investors of record on Tuesday, August 31st will be paid a dividend of $1.07 per share.
 The ex-dividend date of this dividend is Monday, August 30th.
 This represents a $4.28 dividend on an annualized basis and a dividend yield of 1.93%.
 Union Pacific’s payout ratio is currently 52.26%.

 Several equities research analysts recently issued reports on the company.
-Morgan Stanley lifted their price objective on Union Pacific from $195.00 to $205.00 and gave the stock an “equal weight” rating in a report on Monday, July 26th.
-Loop Capital raised shares of Union Pacific from a “hold” rating to a “buy” rating and set a $269.00 target price on the stock in a research note on Tuesday, July 6th.
-Benchmark raised their target price on shares of Union Pacific from $242.00 to $250.00 and gave the stock a “buy” rating in a research note on Friday, July 23rd.
+Stifel Nicolaus assumed coverage on Union Pacific in a report on Monday, June 21st.
+They issued a “hold” rating on the stock.
 Wells Fargo & Company raised their target price on shares of Union Pacific from $226.00 to $231.00 and gave the stock an “equal weight” rating in a research note on Friday, July 9th.
-Finally, Stifel Nicolaus initiated coverage on shares of Union Pacific in a research report on Monday, June 21st.
-They set a “hold” rating on the stock.
+Barclays raised their target price on shares of Union Pacific from $230.00 to $240.00 and gave the stock an “equal weight” rating in a research note on Friday, May 28th.
+Credit Suisse Group raised their target price on shares of Union Pacific from $260.00 to $264.00 and gave the stock an “outperform” rating in a research note on Friday, July 23rd.
+Finally, Atlantic Securities initiated coverage on shares of Union Pacific in a research report on Monday, July 12th.
+They set an “overweight” rating and a $263.00 price target on the stock.
 Six research analysts have rated the stock with a hold rating, thirteen have given a buy rating and one has given a strong buy rating to the company.
 Union Pacific has an average rating of “Buy” and an average price target of $243.68.

 Union Pacific Company Profile